 The judges were looking for:

 - A fantastic story that entertains and delights the reader

 - A well produced ebook or print book

 - An enticing cover and blurb that successfully addresses the target audience

 - An effective and creative marketing and publicity strategy

 - Great sales potential

 The Selfies have been established to recognise and reward the fantastic work being done by the many highly dedicated self-published authors working in the UK today.

-In this inaugural year, the Award is for adult fiction titles only, but in future years it will cover other categories too.
+In the inaugural year, the Award was for adult fiction titles only, but in future years it will cover other categories too.
 All titles had to be published in English since December 2017, and were from authors based in the UK who are predominantly or only self-published, ie where the author themselves acted as the publisher/creative director.
 The Awards do not cover short stories or unfinished works.